mindspore-ai/docs/install/mindspore_ascend_install_source_en.md

 bash build.sh -e ascend
 ```

+Of which,

-> In the `build.sh` script, the default number of compilation threads is 8.
+- In the `build.sh` script, the default number of compilation threads is 8.
 If the compiler performance is poor, compilation errors may occur.
 You can add -j{Number of threads} in to script to reduce the number of threads.
 For example, `bash build.sh -e ascend -j4`.

 ## Installing MindSpore